yduartep/angular-multiversion-onedomain/README.md

 ## Redirections
 In development environment, the apps are served in different ports, so, the redirections for every request should be implemented manually.
 What I have done is to configure 2 environment vars: `hostByRequest` to set the host where should be redirected the typed request and `routesToRedirect` that specifies which requests will be redirected.
 The rest of the requests will be managed by the application route internally.
 This check is executed on every route change.
 In `angular6_demo` app, there is a `route guard` that implements this.
 In `angularjs_demo` app this check is executed listening the event $stateChangeStart.

 In production environment, 3 `Nginx` servers are started.
 The first one, acts as a proxy server and redirect every request to a different client server depending of the request typed.
-In the another 2 `Nginx` servers are deployed the `angularjs` app and the `angular 6` app respectively.
+In the another 2 `Nginx` servers, the `angularjs` and `angular 6` app are deployed respectively.
 See the configuration below:

 ```
 nginx.conf